0324hrs/Consume-an-API-in-Reactjs/README.md

-A reactjs mealdb API UI
+A reactjs mealdb API UI with navigation bars added functionalities